-Elite young defensemen are adapting to NHL faster than ever
+Elite young defensemen adapting to NHL faster than ever

 “His consistency has probably been one element that’s taken a nice step forward,” coach Dave Hakstol said.
 “The bulk of (the credit) goes to Ivan and his mental readiness and physical readiness maybe being able to play regardless of what the era is.”

-Tortorella handed Werenski power-play quarterback duties and watched him put up 12 of his first 21 points on the power play.
-High expectations with no safety net have suited the Michigan product perfectly.
+Tortorella handed Werenski power-play quarterback duties and watched him put up 12 of his 22 points on the power play.
+High expectations with no safety net suit the Michigan product.

-“I like the pressure, I like being out there in all situations,” Werenski said.
+“I like being out there in all situations,” Werenski said.
 “Whenever someone gives you a role like that, the only pressure is the pressure you put on yourself.”

 Sabres coach Dan Bylsma called Ristolainen, who had 41 points last season, a “horse” whose offensive game is still developing.
 Chychrun has handled the pros the way he expected even after slipping from the discussion as a top-two pick to 16th overall and been a mainstay in the Coyotes’ lineup as the youngest defenseman in the NHL.